-Volunteers of America offers a number of assistance programs and services to the needy, seniors, low income families, and the homeless.
+Volunteers of America offers a number of assistance programs as well as social services to the needy, seniors, low income families, and the homeless.
 Resources range from housing to shelter, supportive communities as well as basic needs among other programs.
 VOA will also focus on assisting veterans, the mentally or physically disabled, as well as at risk youth among others.
 Financial assistance may be offered on a limited basis, however a number of other resources can provide referrals, counseling, and case management.

 Support is for a wide range of individuals.
 They help senior citizens, at-risk youth, veterans, men and women returning from prison, homeless individuals, the disabled, and those recovering from addiction.
 A number of volunteers, employees, and others work with the non-profit organization in local communities.
 If Volunteers of America can’t meet your need, they can often refer individuals to other public assistance programs or non-profit agencies.